Substancia/nestjs-chatapp-backend/README.md

 }
 ```

-`/user/signup` - API to signup a new user
+POST `/user/signup` - API to signup a new user
 ```typescript
 // Request payload
 {